genomematt/AmBiVErT/README.md

 ============

 AmBiVErT uses a C extension for accelerating the alignment steps.
 Unfortunately this can complicate the install process.

+A wheel distribution is available on the Python Package Index and on MacOS 10.11 with Python 3.5 you can install with

+    pip3 install ambivert

-To install on Mac OS 10.10 with homebrew
+To install from source on Mac OS 10.10 or 10.11 with homebrew

-    brew install python3
+    brew install --upgrade python3
     pip3 install --upgrade pip
     pip3 install --upgrade setuptools
     pip3 install git+https://github.com/genomematt/AmBiVErT.git